 Info: how to stay at the old mill in Cerreto Alpi (Collagna, province of Reggio Emilia)

 3. Monestevole (Umbria)

 Monestevole, on the Apennines of Umbria Region, an old village of the XV century which has been recovered and transformed into an eco-sustainable community, where you can learn a new way of life in strict contact with Nature.
-In the green heart of Italy, among olive trees, vineyards and oaks, 40 minutes far from Perugia, you can have dinner all together around a table, take part in many activities, explore the land on a horseback, learn everything on the ecological way of life and permaculture, thus changing your way of life for the better.
+In the green heart of Italy, among olive trees, vineyards and oaks, 40 minutes far from Perugia, you can have dinner all together around a table, take part in many activities, explore the land on a horseback, learn everything in the ecological way of life and permaculture, thus changing your way of life for the better.

-Such incredible stories, among Umbria, Marche and Emilia, tell us that the re birth of beautiful, abandoned villages in the Apennines is not a myth.
+Such incredible stories, among Umbria, Marche, and Emilia, tell us that the re-birth of beautiful, abandoned villages in the Apennines is not a myth.
 The “super farmers”, who are able to cultivate, communicate and give hospitality, will save them.